proveskit/pysquared/docs/getting-started.md

 ??? note "MacOS Guide"
-    On Mac, you can find the location of your mount by looking for a mount named `PYSQUARED` in your `/Volumes` directory
+    On Mac, you can find the location of your mount by looking for a mount named `PYSQUARED`, `PROVESKIT` or `CIRCUITPYTHON` in your `/Volumes` directory
     ```sh
-    ls -lah /Volumes | grep PYSQUARED
+    ls -lah /Volumes
     ...
     drwx------@  1 nate  staff    16K Jan  9 08:09 PYSQUARED/
     ```